+The meeting was called to order by Chairman Sheridan at 7:00 p.m.
 It was moved by John Stone and seconded by Tom Aussem that the minutes of the previous meeting be approved.

-Chairman Sheridan opened the meeting and recounted the city ordinance provisions for granting zoning variances, per Section 118-19, G, 3 of the city zoning ordinance (see attached).
+Chairman Sheridan recounted the city ordinance provisions for granting zoning variances, per Section 118-19, G, 3 of the city zoning ordinance (see attached).
 Chairman Sheridan noted that there was one item for consideration.